nlbdev/service-stem/README.md

 ### For local development

 1. Clone this repository
-    - Install: GitKraken and follow their guide on how to clone a repo: <https://www.gitkraken.com/learn/git/git-clone>
+    - Install: GitKraken and follow their guide on [how to clone a repo](https://www.gitkraken.com/learn/git/git-clone)
 2. Install pre-requisites: NodeJS 14.19.3 <https://nodejs.org/en/blog/release/v14.19.3/> (Due to a bug in SSL, we cannot use the latest stable)
 2. Create a new file in the root folder for the repo called: `.env` and copy the content from `config.env.example` and fill in the required environment variables
 3. Inside the repo in GitKraken, press "Show/hide terminal"